microsoft/online-experimentation-metric-collections/genai/README.md

     or `traceloop.association.properties.{one of the list above}`

-1. GenAI spans must be sent to Azure Monitor, and be accessible in the Log Analytics Workspace configured for use with Online Experimentation.
-Confirm this by running a query like the one below in your Log Analytics Workspace:
+1. GenAI spans must be sent to Azure Monitor, and be accessible in the Log Analytics workspace configured for use with Online Experimentation.
+Confirm this by running a query like the one below in your Log Analytics workspace:

     ```kusto
     AppDependencies